-A Humble, Ingenious Leaf Mordant
+A Humble, Ingenious Leaf Mordant: Symplocos

 The plant world contains species that draw alum from the soil and store them in their tissue – they’re referred to as alum accumulators or hyper accumulators.
 There’s a plant species called symplocos that is an alum accumulator and contains enough alum to be used as a plant-based mordant.
 We carry symplocos and are happy to have a new shipment arriving this week, so it’s a good time to review this mordant alternative with a great backstory.